shrivs3/DS-Movie-lens-query-tool/README.md

 ii.	pandas<br/>
 iii.	pymongo<br/>
 All of these libraries can be installed by using the “pip install <library-name>” command on the command prompt.<br/>
-Also ensure that all the csv files and the executable file/python script are in the same directory
+Also ensure that all the csv files, mongofile.py file and the executable file/python script are in the same directory

 ## 3)	How to load the data into your application?
 ->	The python script automatically loads the data into the PostgreSQL and MongoDB databases.
 However, there a few steps that need to be followed to ensure that the data gets loaded:<br/>